google/actions-on-google-flashcards-template-sdk/README.md

 From the [Actions on Google Console](https://console.actions.google.com/), select **New project&nbsp;> Create project** and then select **What kind of Action do you want to build?&nbsp;> Game&nbsp;> Blank project**.

-- To find your Project ID, go to the Actions Console for your project and navigate to **More ⋮&nbsp;> Project settings&nbsp;> Project ID**.
+After the new project has been created, you should see the Actions Builder console.
+To find your Project ID, navigate to **More ⋮&nbsp;> Project settings&nbsp;> Project ID**.

-- Be careful not to mix the Project ID with the Project Name.
+> Be careful not to mix the Project ID with the Project Name.

 ### Upgrade Firebase pricing plan

 From the [Firebase Console](https://console.firebase.google.com/), select the same newly created project from Actions Console and upgrade its pricing plan to **Blaze (pay as you go)**.

-- A Blaze plan is required for the Cloud Functions with Node.js version 10 runtime.
+> A Blaze plan is required for the Cloud Functions with Node.js version 10 runtime.

 ## Step 3: Migration